-The teams practice once per week and play 1 game on Sunday nights for the Fall League.
+The teams practice once per week and play doubleheader games on Wednesday nights start May 6th 2020 through the end of June.
+8u State is July 11-12.
+Also one or two weekend tournaments in may and June, too.
 Typical locations for 8U games include Burnsville, Shakopee, Minnetonka, Edina, Eden Prairie, and Bloomington.

 Can I help?

 Absolutely!
 Talk to your team’s head coach.
 Let the coach know you would like to help and the time commitment that you can make.
+Assistant coaches are needed, the head coach can't be expected to do everything.
 All parents who wish to assist with practices and/or games are welcome to do so at any time.
 Bring your glove and jump into the action.

 If you would like to get involved with a committee or the RFA board, please contact the RFA President.